PKRoma/miranda/miranda/plugins/tabsrmm/docs/readme.txt

 You need to copy ONE of the included tabsrmm_icons.dll into the plugins folder aswell.
 If you don't, you'll receive an error message about a missing resource dll, and you won't see any icons on the toolbar and elsewhere.
+More information about setting up icons can be found in README.ICONS.

 In general, there is no need to use the non-unicode version - the unicode release is far more tested and works with all known protocols.
 It also has an option to